- How is retinoblastoma treated?

 Clinical trials for retinoblastoma

-If you would like to find out more about clinical trials your child may be eligible for, you should start by asking your doctor if your clinic or hospital conducts clinical trials.
+If you would like to learn more about clinical trials your child may be eligible for, start by asking your doctor if your clinic or hospital conducts clinical trials.
 Children’s cancer centers often conduct many clinical trials at any one time, and in fact most children treated at these centers take part in a clinical trial as part of their treatment.

-You can also call our clinical trials matching service for a list of clinical trials that might meet your child’s needs.
+You can also call our clinical trials matching service for a list of studies that might meet your child’s needs.
 You can reach this service at 1-800-303-5691 or on our website at www.cancer.org/clinicaltrials.
-You can also get a list of current clinical trials by calling the National Cancer Institute Cancer Information Service toll free at 1-800-4-CANCER (1-800-422-6237) or by visiting the NCI clinical trials website at www.cancer.gov/clinicaltrials.
+You can also get a list of current clinical trials by calling the National Cancer Institute (NCI) at 1-800-4-CANCER (1-800-422-6237) or by visiting the NCI clinical trials website at www.cancer.gov/clinicaltrials.